Matt Johnson, PhD

 Probing the Intersection of Neuroscience, Marketing, & Modern life

-Outside the classroom and the page, I’ve delivered two TEDx talks, created two LinkedIn Learning courses, and regularly speak at conferences and corporate events across the U.S. and internationally.
+Outside the classroom and the page, I'm passionate about bringing these ideas to life from the stage.
+As an international keynote speaker, I regularly speak at events, conferences and corporate events across the globe.
 Across all my work, I make room for depth in a world optimized for speed.
-Drawing from both science and philosophy, I help marketers, creatives, and business leaders see the world - and their work - in a new light.
+Drawing from both science and philosophy, I help marketers, creatives, and business leaders see their work and impact in a new light.

 AS SEEN IN..